avenidorp/data-analyst-rosemaureen/README.md

-## Project Title:
-AWS Data Analytic Platform for the City of Vancouver (Phase 1)
+## Project Title: AWS Data Analytic Platform for the City of Vancouver (Phase 1)

 ## Introduction

-This project addresses the challenge of managing and analyzing large volumes of business license data for the City of Vancouver.
-By leveraging Amazon Web Services (AWS), we designed a scalable and secure Data Analytics Platform (DAP) to improve decision-making, enhance service delivery, and support governance.
-The platform streamlines data ingestion, profiling, cleaning, cataloging, and summarization to deliver real-time, analysis-ready insights.
+This project outlines the design and implementation of a Data Analytics Platform (DAP) that will allow the City of Vancouver to analyze and manage business license data efficiently.
+The platform streamlines data ingestion, profiling, cleaning, cataloging, and summarization to deliver real-time, analysis-ready insight.
+The estimated monthly cost of running this platform on AWS was also computed to ensure financial feasibility and sustainability.

 ## Problem Statement

-The City of Vancouver needs to migrate to AWS to analyze business license data.
-Existing tools lacked scalability, real-time insights, and integration across departments.
+The City of Vancouver needs to migrate to AWS, a scalable, secure, and cost-efficient cloud solution to manage and analyze its growing business license data, replacing outdated systems that limit performance, data quality, and decision-making.
 Key challenges addressed:

 - Scattered data from various business license departments
 - Lack of visibility for trends, compliance, and economic reporting